Lukrative525/C-LET_simulation/README.md

 ## How to Run

 Download the project zip file and extract it.
 Navigate to the folder containing the extracted files and set it as your working directory.
-Then run `simulation.py`.
+Then execute `run_simulation.py`.
+Last tested using Python version 3.11.9.

 ### Dependencies